Episode 21: D.E.L: A Dark and Light Duality for A Depthful Experience

 And that was something that was apparent in this song because if you look at the music.
 It has a lot of like you know upbeat music and it’s got a lot of futuristic like different types of dance rhythms and also alternative beats and it’s kind of like these highs.
 But then when you listen to the lyrics.
 The lyrics are kind of like not really, more of a downer I would say.

-There’s also this hopeful, positive radiance essence that comes from the music which makes, makes for a really interesting combination you know?
+There’s also this hopeful, positive radiance essence that comes from the music which makes, which makes for a really interesting combination you know?

-So it kind of makes the song a little more interesting and kind of you know as the listener you’re like “oh, ok, like this is an interesting, you know this is a song that is a little bit more.
+So it kind of makes the song a little more interesting and kind of you know as the listener you’re like “oh, ok, like this is interesting, you know this is a song that is a little bit more.

 It makes it more comprehensive.
-It gives it little bit more significance.
+It gives it a little bit more significance.
 It also gives it depth.